pmean/build-website/text/06/BiplotFunction.md

 exploratory tool for microarray analyses, but I have not found a good package that does this for me automatically.
 Rather than re-inventing the code every time, I created a simple R function that does the job for me.
-It\'s not the fanciest or best code in the world, but I wanted to put it here and comment on the various alternative forms of the biplot and principal components plot when I have time.
+It's not the fanciest or best code in the world, but I wanted to put it here and comment on the various alternative forms of the biplot and principal components plot when I have time.